Like a rock

 To charge your MINI E, insert the heavy, knurled plug into a jack behind the former gas filler door and the other end of the cord into any outlet.
 My tester sipped from a Coulomb Technologies Level 2 bollard.

 “At 110 volts, it takes 20 hours to charge an empty battery,” says Mike DiNucci, Coulomb’s V.P, Strategic Accounts.
 “At 220 the time drops to 5 hours.”
-Range is about 100 miles-plenty for most trips.
+The range is about 100 miles-plenty for most trips.

 Sorry-you can’t buy one yet.
 Carefully selected one-year leases at $850 a month include all service and maintenance.
 At the end of this grand experiment, MINI’s techs will call in their charges and see how well they fared.
 Then maybe we’ll get our chance.